• Home

 March 17, 2026, 6:11 AM ET

-Bridgewater Associates founder Ray Dalio published a dire warning Monday: the conflict between the United States, Israel, and Iran will be a decisive confrontation over the Strait of Hormuz, and the outcome will determine far more than the price of oil.
+Bridgewater Associates founder Ray Dalio published a dire warning Monday: The conflict between the United States, Israel, and Iran will be a decisive confrontation over the Strait of Hormuz, and the outcome will determine far more than the price of oil.
 It will determine whether the American-led global order survives.

 Recommended Video

-“It all comes down to who controls the Strait of Hormuz,” Dalio wrote in a lengthy post on X. If Iran retains the ability to control, or even negotiate over, who passes through the Strait—through which roughly a fifth of the world’s oil supply flows daily—Dalio argues the U.S. will be seen as having lost the war, regardless of how the conflict is resolved.
+“It all comes down to who controls the Strait of Hormuz,” Dalio wrote in a lengthy post on X. If Iran retains the ability to control or even negotiate over who passes through the strait—through which roughly a fifth of the world’s oil supply flows daily—Dalio argues the U.S. will be seen as having lost the war, regardless of how the conflict is resolved.

-Dalio compared a potential U.S. failure at Hormuz to Britain’s humiliation during the 1956 Suez Canal Crisis, a moment widely regarded by historians as the end of the British Empire’s global imperialism.
+Dalio compared a potential U.S. failure at Hormuz to Britain’s humiliation during the 1956 Suez Crisis, a moment widely regarded by historians as the end of the British Empire’s global imperialism.
 He pointed to a pattern he says has repeated across 500 years of history: a rising power challenges the dominant empire over a critical trade route while the world watches, and money and alliances shift fast toward whoever wins.

 When that dominant power, the holder of the world’s reserve currency, is “overextended financially,” as Dalio has often argued (including recently in Fortune) and then “reveals its weakness” by losing control over the conflict.
 “Watch out for allies and creditors losing confidence, the loss of its reserve currency status, the selling of its debt assets, and the weakening of its currency, especially relative to gold,” he wrote.

 The post arrives at a moment of confusion around who has control over the Strait of Hormuz.
-The Strait has been effectively closed for its third week, though there are signs that a small trickle of vessels getting through.
-President Trump disparaged American allies throughout the weekend, and then again on Monday afternoon for failing to provide military support to help secure the waterway.
+The strait has been effectively closed for its third week, though there are signs that a small trickle of vessels are getting through.
+President Trump disparaged American allies throughout the weekend, and then again on Monday afternoon, for failing to provide military support to help secure the waterway.
 He then reversed course and said that the U.S. didn’t “need anybody” and was the strongest country in the world.
 Iranian Foreign Minister Abbas Araghchi said on Sunday that the Strait of Hormuz “is open and only closed to enemies.”
-Unresolved questions remain on whether Iran mined the Strait, which would be an irreversible escalation if true.
+Unresolved questions remain on whether Iran mined the strait, which would be an irreversible escalation if true.

 Dalio framed both sides as locked into a conflict with no diplomatic exit.
 “While there is talk of ending this war with an agreement, everyone knows that no agreement will resolve this war because agreements are worthless,” he wrote, adding that whatever comes next—whether the U.S. takes control of the strait or leaves it to Iran—“is likely to be the worst phase of the conflict.”